Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 This information is a guide only, and may not be accurate for all situations.
 It should not be used as a substitute for legal or other expert advice.

-For further information on tobacco, health and the Smoke-free Environments Act 1990 contact:
+For further information on tobacco, health and the Smokefree Environments and Regulated Products Act (SERPA) 1990, visit: